 In a company known for innovation in the neuromonitoring healthcare industry, Joseph Raymond is the type of leader who sets an example for others by striving to live up to high personal goals with integrity and drive.
-Leading by example, Raymond encourages AXIS employees to exceed even the highest expectations, and to set new standards for customer care.
-His humble nature, strong listening skills and work ethic are cornerstones of his leadership style, which challenges his team while also lifting them up.
+Leading by example, Joseph encourages AXIS team members to exceed even the highest expectations, and to set new standards for ultimate customer service.

-As president of AXIS Neuromonitoring, Raymond sees an opportunity to enhance patient safety and reduce healthcare costs by educating physicians, hospitals and other clinicians on the benefit of skilled intraoperative neuromonitoring technologists working as an integral part of the team in the operating room.
-Raymond leads advanced technologists that serve patients in markets across Texas, and a company that provides educational support to technologists, hospitals and physicians from across the U.S.
+As president of AXIS Neuromonitoring, Joseph sees an opportunity to enhance patient care and reduce healthcare costs by educating physicians, hospitals and other clinicians on the benefit of having an elite and highly educated group of intraoperative neuromonitoring technologists working as an integral part of the team in the operating room.

-With almost 20 years in the healthcare industry, Raymond has seized the opportunity to make a difference for patients and caregivers, particularly in the fast-evolving neuromonitoring space.
-As an executive leader with several different diagnostic companies, Raymond has been responsible for growing his businesses by focusing on education, quality, and policy and procedures that make a difference, as well as gain these companies Joint Commission Accreditation and increased bookings.
-Along with a team member, Raymond was responsible for the completion of the process for the first intraoperative monitoring company in the U.S. to achieve Joint Commission accreditation.
-From patient care to back-end office systems, Raymond has worked to improve and standardize processes and procedures that allow intraoperative neuromonitoring companies to achieve quality measures and positively impact patient care.
+With more than 21 years in the intraoperative monitoring industry, Joseph has seized the opportunity to make a difference for patients and caregivers, by focusing on healthcare compliance, education, quality, policy and procedures, and driving ultimate customer service.
+Joseph was responsible for the completion of the process for one of the first intraoperative monitoring company’s in the U.S. to achieve Joint Commission accreditation.
+From patient care to back-end office systems, Joseph has worked to improve and standardize processes and procedures that allow intraoperative neuromonitoring companies to achieve quality measures that positively impact patient care.